prupireddy/ComoEEG-NN-MATLAB/README.txt

 -Each of the programs have their own readme in the metadata section, are documented.
 This is more of a broad explanation.
+This belongs to CNN_V2 and works off of CNN_V1

 -There are three scripts (in order of execution):